binoydipu/assembly-endgame/README.md

 # 🎮 Assembly: Endgame

-A fun React-based game project inspired by **FreeCodeCamp tutorials**.
+A React-based word guessing game where you must uncover the hidden word within a limited number of guesses.
-It’s a simple and engaging game built while learning React fundamentals.
+Fail to guess correctly, and you face the **dreaded consequence** of being left with only **Assembly language** to code in!

 ## 🛠 Tech Stack
 - [React](https://reactjs.org/) – Frontend framework